-What Are Symbolic Links
+What Are Symbolic Links?

-When you create a symlink for a file, it appears as if it is the actual file, when in reality it is redirecting you towards the real file in the background.
+When you create a symlink for a file, it appears as if it is the actual file, when in reality, it is redirecting you toward the real file in the background.
 Besides files, you can also create symlinks for folders.
-Simply put, a symlink is nothing more than a build of the text string which lets the operating system know that it is just a path for another file or folder.
+Simply put, a symlink is nothing more than a build of the text string, which lets the operating system know that it is just a path for another file or folder.

 However, you don’t want to move the folder from its actual location or don’t want to create a copy of the folder.
-In those situations you can simply create a symlink in the cloud service folder so that you can sync the contents of the target folder without actually moving or copying the real folder.
+In those situations, you can simply create a symlink in the cloud service folder so that you can sync the contents of the target folder without actually moving or copying the real folder.

 Since a symlink is just a virtual folder that just acts as a path to the real folder, you don’t have to worry about the symlink consuming your disk space.

-Create Symbolic Links Using Command Prompt
+Create Symbolic Link Using Mklink

-Once the command prompt has been opened, use the below command format to create a symlink for a file.
+- Once the command prompt has been opened, use the below command format to create a symlink for a file.

 mklink Link Target

-mklink "E:\Path\Symlink_File.txt" "F:\Real_File.txt"
+mklink "C:\Path\Symlink_File.txt" "F:\Real_File.txt"

 The first path you see in the above command is where you will create your symlink.
 This path is called a “Link.”
 The second path belongs to the actual file on your disk and is called “Target.”

-Once the symlink has been created, this is how it looks in the File Explorer.
+- Once the symlink has been created, this is how it looks in the File Explorer.
 Though the icon looks like a regular shortcut, it is a symlink.

 Along with individual files, you can create symlinks for entire directories.

-mklink /D "E:\Path\Symlink_Books" "F:\Books"
+mklink /D "C:\Path\Symlink_Books" "F:\Books"

 - If you ever want to, you can delete the symbolic link like any other file or folder.
-Just select the symlink and press the delete key on your keyboard and you are good to go.
+Just select the symlink, press the delete key on your keyboard, and you are good to go.